Temenggong: Mataram Sultanate

-During the era of Mataram Sultanate, temenggongs were directly appointed by sultan and act as a regional leader in regions not directly administrated by the court (mostly in coastal regions).
+During the era of Mataram Sultanate, temenggongs were directly appointed by sultan and acted as regional leaders in regions not directly administrated by the court (mostly in coastal regions).
 They were responsible for raising and commanding their own regional army, which could be assigned in a military expedition supervised by the sultan himself.
-One of the most renowned temenggong in Mataram was Bahureksa, the regent of Kendal.
+One of the most renowned temenggongs in Mataram was Bahureksa, the regent of Kendal.
 He was executed by Sultan Agung due to his failure while leading the Mataram army during the unsuccessful Siege of Batavia in 1628.